-- Regardless of intensity of Tropical Storm Milton, multiple rounds of heavy rainfall are expected across portions of the Peninsula and Keys today into next week. - Widespread rainfall totals near 5-8" with locally higher totals in excess of 8-12" are possible across portions of the Peninsula. - Rainfall totals heavily tied to the eventual track and forward speed of the system.
-With computer model guidance uncertainty regarding the exact track, there remains uncertainty as to where the heaviest rainfall can be expected. - The Weather Prediction Center (WPC) is outlooking a Moderate Risk (level 3 of 4) for Flash Flooding across the Southeast Florida Metro and I-95 corridor on Sunday with a Slight Risk (level 2 of 4) extending along the Peninsula coastlines due to tropical moisture and an upper-level disturbance will bring widespread and heavy rainfall that could bring localized flash and areal flooding at times over already saturated grounds and soils. - The Weather Prediction Center (WPC) is outlooking a Slight Risk (level 2 of 4) for Flash Flooding throughout East-Central and South Florida, including Lake Okeechobee, on Monday then expanding northward across Northeast Florida and through Southwest Florida on Tuesday as additional heavy rainfall before Tropical Storm Milton is possible. - A Moderate Risk (level 3 of 4) for Flash Flooding has been introduced on Wednesday across the Nature Coast and extending toward the northern I-95 corridor including lower portions of the Suwannee Valley, the northern I-75 corridor and the I-4 corridor on Wednesday.
-The Slight Risk (level 2 of 4) for Flash Flooding extends from the Suwannee Valley and through Central Florida. - A Flood Watches will go into effect today throughout the Peninsula as flash, urban, and areal flooding will be possible, and additional Flood Watches will likely be issued as details become clearer. - Rivers, creeks/streams, and waterways across North and West-Central Florida are already running above normal for this time of year due to widespread heavy rainfall from Hurricane Debby.
-River Flood Warnings remain in effect along portions of the Withlacoochee, St. Johns, and several West-Central Florida rivers, creeks, and waterways for ongoing minor flooding. - Water will continue to filter through the river basins and further downstream from heavy rainfall across the Southeast U.S. from Hurricane Helene over the next few weeks, likely leading to minor to moderate flooding along portions of the Suwannee, Alapaha, and Santa Fe Rivers. - Heavy rainfall is anticipated Sunday and next week due frontal boundary and an upper-level disturbance not associated with Tropical Storm Milton, likely leading to water level rises in the Peninsula.
-Computer models are currently suggesting there is potential for locally moderate flooding along a few rivers, creeks, and waterways in West-Central Florida with more widespread minor flooding along the Peninsula. - There is an increasing risk of life-threatening impacts for portions of the west coast of Florida Peninsula beginning late Tuesday or Wednesday; however, the extent and locations of these impacts remain uncertain as it will be heavily tied to the eventual track and forward speed of the system. - Outer bands moving onshore along the Florida West Coast on Tuesday may bring isolated tropical tornadoes throughout the day, and the Storm Prediction Center (SPC) is outlooking a Marginal Risk (level 1 of 5) for Severe Weather. - Additional expansions or upgrades to the Severe Weather Outlook can be anticipated as details become clearer.
+- Areas of heavy rainfall will impact portions of Florida through Monday, well ahead of Milton, with rainfall more directly tied to Milton expected on Tuesday through Wednesday night. - Widespread rainfall totals near 5-10" with locally higher totals in excess of 10-15" are possible across portions of the Peninsula. - Rainfall totals heavily tied to the eventual track and forward speed of the system.
+With computer model guidance uncertainty regarding the exact track, there remains uncertainty as to where the heaviest rainfall can be expected. - The Weather Prediction Center (WPC) is outlooking a Moderate Risk (level 3 of 4) for Flash Flooding across the Southeast Florida Metro and I-95 corridor on Sunday with a Slight Risk (level 2 of 4) extending along the Peninsula coastlines due to tropical moisture and an upper-level disturbance will bring widespread and heavy rainfall that could bring localized flash and areal flooding at times over already saturated grounds and soils. - A Moderate Risk (level 3 of 4) for Flash Flooding has been introduced on Wednesday across the Nature Coast and extending toward the northern I-95 corridor including lower portions of the Suwannee Valley, the northern I-75 corridor and the I-4 corridor on Wednesday.
+The Slight Risk (level 2 of 4) for Flash Flooding extends from the Suwannee Valley and through Central Florida. - A Flood Watches will remain in effect through Thursday across the Peninsula as flash, urban, and areal flooding will be possible, and additional Flood Watches will likely be issued further north as warranted. - Rivers, creeks/streams, and waterways across North and West-Central Florida are already running above normal for this time of year due to widespread heavy rainfall from Hurricane Debby.
+River Flood Warnings remain in effect along portions of the Withlacoochee, St. Johns, and several West-Central Florida rivers, creeks, and waterways for ongoing minor flooding. - Heavy rainfall is anticipated next week likely leading to water level rises in the Florida Peninsula.
+Computer models are currently suggesting there is potential for widespread minor to moderate flooding will be possible across West Florida waterways, with instances of major flooding possible near the maximum rainfall totals. - There is an increasing risk of life-threatening impacts for portions of the west coast of Florida Peninsula beginning late Tuesday or Wednesday; however, the extent and locations of these impacts remain uncertain as it will be heavily tied to the eventual track and forward speed of the system. - Outer bands moving onshore along the Florida West Coast on Tuesday may bring isolated tropical tornadoes later Tuesday into Wednesday, and the Storm Prediction Center (SPC) is outlooking a Marginal Risk (level 1 of 5) for Severe Weather. - Additional expansions or upgrades to the Severe Weather Outlook can be anticipated as details become clearer.
 Additional watches and warnings can be expected closer to the outer bands moving onshore. - The next name on the list is Nadine (nay-DEEN).

-The next briefing packet will be issued on Sunday evening.
+The next briefing packet will be issued on Monday morning.
 For the latest information, please visit the National Hurricane Center website.